werame/funky-nyquist-stereo-plugins/README.md

 # funky-nyquist-stereo-plugins
-Funky stereo plugins written in Nyquist for the Audacity audio editor
+Funky stereo plugins written in the Nyquist programming language for the Audacity audio editor.